 She defied all norms as a woman in the 19th century and dedicated her life to painting & art.
 Familiar yourself with this impressive woman.
 Press here

 Marie Bracquemond Who?
-The Story behind the Forgotten Impressionist
+The Story behind the Forgotten Female Impressionist

 In 1928, French art historian Henri Focillon wrote that there were three ”grande dames” of Impressionism: Berthe Morisot, Mary Cassatt and Marie Bracquemond.
 Why have we not heard of her?
 What happened that she barely made it as a footnote in the history of impressionism?
 Read on….

-Eva Gonzales – Another Forgotten French Impressionist Painter
+Eva Gonzales – A Talented Female French Impressionist

 Eva Gonzalès was a French painter of amazing talent.
 The impressionist, Édouard Manet recognized her talent as soon as he saw her paintings.
 Manet offered to be her teacher.
 Like Manet, she never actually exhibited with the impressionists but belonged to their small circle.

 Amazingly, Gonzales is virtually unknown.
 Press here to read more about Eva Gonzales.
 Let’s remember this worthy female artist!